Anumania/Paint.NETOnWine/README.md

 - post all known issues on the github issue tracker
 - Split patches by file for easier browsing
 - Fix most of the major problems with Paint.NET v4.0
-- Update to the latest version
+- Update to the latest version of Paint.NET
 - Fix all of the crashes
 - Fix most of the usability problems
 - submit to upstream WINE
+- wait for the next release
 - write a public guide for installing.using Paint.NET on Linux

 Once that is completed, the next step will be eliminating the need to copy UiAnimation.dll from a windows install so Paint.NET can work out-of-the-box.